Gerard Trignac - prints and biography

 Gerard Trignac

-His prints have been exhibited across Europe and are held in collections such as the Bibliothèque nationale de France and the Musée des Beaux-Arts in Bordeaux.
-Trignac’s meticulous etching process and imaginative vision make him a modern master in a centuries-old tradition, captivating audiences with each enigmatic structure he brings to life on copper and paper.
+Trignac’s art has been exhibited across Europe and is included in major collections, such as the Bibliothèque nationale de France and the Musée des Beaux-Arts in Bordeaux.
+His blend of architectural rigor and visionary invention secures his place as a modern master of etching, carrying forward a centuries-old tradition with contemporary resonance.

 Click here to see Gerard Trignac's biography.